-If you're looking for help with handwriting for kids, I have put together the best recommendations for free worksheets, ideas and homeschooling resources.
+Looking for help with handwriting for kids?
+Get a free printable with the best homeschool tips, the best recommendations for free worksheets, ideas and homeschooling resources.

 Handwriting for kids puts gives you the top suggestions recommended by members of my homeschooling exam forum and my facebook fans.

 Please note, all kids are different so what suits one won't suit another!

 Also, there is increasing evidence that fine motor skills are something which develop naturally over time.

 Try not to force things!

 And there are lots of different ways to learn - it's just about finding the way that suits your child best.

 Teaching kids handwriting can be a minefield!
 So I was delighted when Ange let me share her tips as a homeschool Mom.

 Ange has written the best, clearest and most helpful guide to how to teach handwriting I have seen.